-- 1. (i) (a) Ebright's mother - (ii) (b) found new learning things for
+- 1. (i) (a) Ebright's mother

+- (ii) found out learning things

 - (iii) (b) Learning exercises

-- (iv) (b) almost
+- (iv) almost

-- (v) (d) Ebright and his mother

 - 2. (i) (c) The Making of a Scientist

 - (ii) (c) Richard Ebright

-- (iii) (b) mimicked monarches
+- (iii) Viceroy butterflies mimicked as monarch butterflies

-- (iv) (b) look like
+- (iv) look like

 - 3. Ebright discovered a hormone that was necessary for the growth of a butterfly.
 His other important contribution proved to be his study of how cells read their DNA.

 - 4. Richard Ebright discovered an unknown insect hormone, which indirectly also led to his new theory on the life of cells.
 Another significant contribution Richard Ebright made to the world of Science is when he discovered the chemical composition of cells and how the cell reads the blueprint of DNA.
 The theory might lead to new ideas for preventing some types of cancer, etc.

 - 5. The book 'The Travels of Monarch X' was given to Richard by his mother and it opened the world of science for him.
 In the book, the readers were asked to tag butterflies for research by Dr. Urquhart.
 Ebright had to attach light adhesive tags to the wings of monarchs.
 After reading it, he became interested in tracking the migration of monarch butterflies.

 - 6. Richard Ebright had always been a bright student.
 Even as a child he had a curious mind, will to win for the right reasons and had the qualities of a genius in the making.
 All this made him a true scientist.